 Hurricane season landscape preparation is crucial as it begins on June 1 and lasts until November 30.
-Many Floridians will have to deal with the fallout from tropical storms and possibly full-blown hurricanes.
+Each year Floridians face the potential of fall out from tropical storms and full-blown hurricanes.
 While hurricanes are uncommon in June, there have been tropical storms that were significant rain events, such as Tropical Storm Debby in June 2012, contributing more than half of that months’ 20-inch rainfall totals for Jacksonville.
+Hurricane seasons such as we are seeing in 2022 have no hurricanes affecting Florida until late September when the season heated up.
 Please pay attention to the needs of newly planted trees whose root system may not be fully established and do best when staked to prevent them from toppling over during periods of soggy soil and or with high winds.

 Older trees may need pruning to reduce the risk to structures and power lines from overhanging limbs.
 In addition, we benefit from removing dead, diseased, cracked, and broken limbs at risk of falling during high wind events and hurricanes.
 Depending on the types of trees in the landscape, some are at greater risk of attracting lighting, with those struck most often being oak, pine, and palms.
 When hit, the tree will attempt to repair itself but should be monitored over some months that ultimately may require that the damaged tree be pruned or removed entirely.